Watch our staff stories

-This commitment is led by our Vice-Chancellor and President, Professor Greg Craven.
-His leadership advocates strong community engagement, education and employment outcomes for Aboriginal and Torres Strait Islander people.
-Furthermore, he is also a Constitutional Lawyer that speaks publicly on the necessity of recognition of Indigenous Australians in the Constitution.
+This commitment is led by our Vice-Chancellor and President, Professor Zlatko Skrbis.
+His leadership advocates strong community engagement, education and employment outcomes for Aboriginal and Torres Strait Islander peoples.

-Practical and professional support, provided by the National Manager, Aboriginal and Torres Strait Islander Employment is tailored to meet the needs of the individual and the work unit, starting before recruitment and following through the staff member’s employment journey with ACU.
+Practical and professional support for employment matters is provided by the Manager, Aboriginal and Torres Strait Islander Employment and can be tailored to meet the needs of the community members or organisational units.
+Support is available throughout the recruitment and selection process and through staff member’s employment journey with ACU.

 Staff support initiatives include:

-For further information visit the Aboriginal and Torres Strait Islander employment page or contact Shaelene Cubillo, National Manager, Aboriginal and Torres Strait Islander Employment.
-You can also find answers to frequently asked questions about Aboriginal and Torres Strait Islander culture on the cultural supports webpage.
+For further information visit the Aboriginal and Torres Strait Islander employment page or contact the Manager, Aboriginal and Torres Strait Islander Employment.

 Along with a commitment to supporting diversity in our workplace, ACU offers a range of attractive benefits for staff.